odh-labs/ml-workshop/docs/lab-setup-new.md

 ```

 ## Login to OpenShift and install the Open Data Hub Operator version 1.3 cluster-wide
 Login to OpenShift as a Cluster Administrator.
-(For RHPDS this is opentlc-mgr)Login on the web console then on a terminal using the *Copy Login Command* as shown:
+(For RHPDS this is opentlc-mgr).
+Login on the web console then on a terminal using the *Copy Login Command* as shown:

 <img src="./images/setup/install-13.png" alt="drawing" width="600"/>